We have a bunch of man-children in the White House.

 He doesn't have to know what he's talking about.

-Of course the cops endorse McCain.
+Of course, the cops endorse McCain.

-Of course the cops don't like Obama.
+Of course, the cops don't like Obama.

-And let's make it not just political, let's make it racial.
+Well, let's turn this into something political now, and let's make it not just political, let's make it racial.

 Predicted this.